Gal-E/ID1545/docs/README.md

     <h4 class="secondary">1.
 Create a new Github project</h4>
      <p>For managing our collaborative work on this digital project we used an organizational GitHub account, which allowed us to store different versions of our codes and work from different pc's on the same files.
 An additional added value of using GitHub is that within its interface, an option is built in that allows one to quickly convert code documents into a presentable website.
 Be careful to create an organizational account instead of a normal user account; you will need the account to be organizational in order to be able to grant everybody administrative permission, so that all your teammembers can edit the GitHub pages if necessary. </p>
     <h4 class="secondary">2.
 Set-up the Raspberry Pi</h4>
-      <p>The Raspberry Pi (Pi from now) was meant to serve as the main Hub within our project, collecting the data from the Adafruit bluetooth board, some calculations on the raw data and then displaying this data on the server it is running.
+      <p>The Raspberry Pi (Pi from now) serves as the most important node within our project, collecting the data from the Adafruit bluetooth board, doing calculations on the raw data in a python file and then displaying this data on the server it is running. <br> We started working with a clean install of Raspbian.
 To be able to work with the Pi, beware that you will need a keyboard, a mouse and a screen with HDMI gate.
 First, the Pi had to be set up to recognize the Eduroam network.
 Then, through the terminal on the Pi, download a copy of the GitHub project folder.
 For more indepth instructions, please refer to <a href="https://datacentricdesign.org/docs/2019/04/30/platform-raspberrypi">this tutorial</a>. </p>
   <h4 class="secondary">3.
 Build the Adafruit breadboard</h4>
       <p>The core sensor to our project was the BNO055 IMU sensor; this is a 9 axes accelerometer that can detect movement, rotation and accelerations.
 For now, we're only referring to one axis: the vertical rotation.
 This IMU sensor is connected to the Adafruit Sensor according to the schematic that can be seen below:</p<
         <ul>